navis-org/pymaid/docs/source/intro.rst

 >>> neuron_list[0].review_status
 57

-Here, ``neuron_list`` is an instance of the :class:`~pymaid.core.CatmaidNeuronList` class and holds two neurons, both of which are of the :class:`~pymaid.core.CatmaidNeuron` class.
+Here, ``neuron_list`` is an instance of the :class:`~pymaid.CatmaidNeuronList` class and holds two neurons, both of which are of the :class:`~pymaid.CatmaidNeuron` class.
 Check out their documentation for methods and attributes!

 Plotting is easy and straight forward:

 >>> neuron_list.plot3d()

-This method simply calls :func:`pymaid.plotting.plot3d` - check out the docs for which parameters you can pass along.
+This method simply calls :func:`pymaid.plot3d` - check out the docs for which parameters you can pass along.

 The Basics
 ==========
-Neuron data is (in most cases) stored as :class:`~pymaid.core.CatmaidNeuron`.
-Multiple :class:`~pymaid.core.CatmaidNeuron` are grouped into :class:`~pymaid.core.CatmaidNeuronList`.
+Neuron data is (in most cases) stored as :class:`~pymaid.CatmaidNeuron`.
+Multiple :class:`~pymaid.CatmaidNeuron` are grouped into :class:`~pymaid.CatmaidNeuronList`.

 You can minimally create an neuron object with just its skeleton ID:

 >>> import pymaid
 >>> neuron = pymaid.CatmaidNeuron( 123456 )

 Attributes of this neuron will be retrieved from the server on-demand.
-For this, you will have to assign a :class:`~pymaid.pymaid.CatmaidInstance` to that neuron:
+For this, you will have to assign a :class:`~pymaid.CatmaidInstance` to that neuron:

 >>> neuron.set_remote_instance( server_url = 'url', http_user = 'user', http_pw = 'pw', auth_token = 'token' )
 >>> # Retrieve the name of the neuron on-demand